AlexanderHarrison/miniimm/README.md

 such as [smartstring](https://crates.io/crates/smartstring), or [tinystr](https://crates.io/crates/tinystr),
 but there aren't any specifically for immutable strings.

-## Why?
+### Why?

-Why not just use a mutable string library instead?
+Mutable strings require 24 bytes on the stack, but MiniImm only requires 16 bytes.
-Memory - mutable strings contain three fields on the stack when allocated, a pointer, a length, and a capacity for a total stack size of 24 bytes per string.
+Mutable strings contain three fields on the stack when allocated, a pointer, a length, and a capacity.
-Allocated immutable strings only require a pointer and a length, meaning the stack size is only 16 bytes.
+Immutable strings do not need the capacity field and only require a pointer and a length.
 However, this means that this library can only store strings of up to 14 bytes inline as opposed to over 20 bytes for mutable strings.

-## Unsafe?
+### Unsafe?
 Yes.

-## Example:
+### Example:

 ```rust
 use miniimm::MiniImmStr;